ciolexcosta/ciolexcosta/README.md

 - 👋 Hi, I’m @ciolexcosta
-- 👀 I’m interested in Programming
+- 👀 I’m interested in Programming, Cloud and IA
-- 🌱 I’m currently learning Java (jakarta, spring boot), Oracle database(sql, pl/sql)
+- 🌱 I’m currently learning Python, AWS and Machine Learning.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me? ciolex@gmail.com or https://www.linkedin.com/in/ciolex-costa/
+- 📫 How to reach me? https://www.linkedin.com/in/ciolex-costa/

 <!---
 ciolexcosta/ciolexcosta is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.